antevens/boatcontrol/README.md

 While the scale is disproportionate the main board is really just a rather large Raspberry Pi HAT though it does not require an RPi to operate.
-__Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separate PSU to power the RPi/Nano.__
+__Note that the board will act as a power supply for the RPi and Jetson Nano eliminating the need for a separate PSU.__
-__Nvidia Jetson Xavie Xavier products such as the NX and AGX will still need a separate (19V) power source.__
+__The Nvidia JetsonXavier products such as the NX and AGX will still need a separate (19V) power source.__

 All communication between the RPi and the board is done using I2C, this only